maltay16/CanInf/README.md

 | Absol   | Every second foreseen card gives 1.5x mult |
 | Mega Absol   | Foreseen cards give 1.5x mult + 0.25 for each other Dark joker|

-##Current issues / Disclaimer
-The original scyther line isn't removed, scyther and scizor cant evolve into mega scizor if they are the original versions.